learn-co-curriculum/dsc-looping-over-collections-lab/README.md

 ## Summary

 In this section we saw how we can use `for` loops to go through elements of a list and perform the same operation on each.
-By using `for` loops we were able to reduce the amount of code that we wrote and while also writing more expressive code.
+By using `for` loops we were able to reduce the amount of code that we wrote and write more expressive code.